How Does Kidney Disease Affect Dogs & Cats?

 "...a diet with HIGH QUALITY protein will be better than a low-protein diet."

-Nutritional Supplements for Dogs & Cats with Kidney Failure
+Nutritional Supplements for Dogs & Cats with Kidney Disease

 Several nutritional supplements may be helpful for pets with kidney disease.
 Omega-3 fatty acids have been shown to be beneficial in CKD.
 Be sure to select a product that contains only omega-3 (pets get plenty of omega-6 in their food), that is free from contaminants, and doesn’t come from farmed fish such as salmon.
 I recommend the following:

 - Only Natural Pet Wild Alaskan Salmon Oil